 - Whether you have lung, heart, or blood vessel (circulation) problems

 - Your age

-If you do not seem to be at risk for problems from anemia, your doctor or nurse will watch your hemoglobin level closely and ask about your symptoms each time you visit the office.
+If you don’t seem to be at risk for problems from anemia, your doctor or nurse will watch your hemoglobin level closely and ask about symptoms each time you visit the office.

 How bad is the anemia?

 Doctors often rate how severe or how “bad” anemia is based on the amount of hemoglobin in your blood.
 Even though your symptoms may not match, doctors use this way to rank anemia when deciding about treatment.

 Mild anemia: hemoglobin between 10 and the lower limit of normal for your age, sex, and the lab value